-Create a significant number of jobs in the City of Thunder Bay, Ontario and surrounding regions.

-- Enable broader development of northwestern Ontario's lithium assets by producers seeking to utilize the proximity of Avalon's processing capacity. - Create tangential socioeconomic and educational benefits, including the planned creation of a regional critical-minerals innovation and technology hub in partnership with local university and college stakeholders. - Create new economic development opportunities for local and regional First Nations and Métis communities. - Demonstrate best-in-class environmental and sustainability process innovation and enable novel Canadian IP. - Create supply chain efficiencies by connecting lithium assets in the north with regional processing capacity, thus leading to a decreased life-cycle carbon footprint compared to producers who ship raw materials to processing facilities overseas.
+- Create a significant number of jobs in the City of Thunder Bay, Ontario and surrounding regions. - Enable broader development of northwestern Ontario's lithium assets by producers seeking to utilize the proximity of Avalon's processing capacity. - Create tangential socioeconomic and educational benefits, including the planned creation of a regional critical-minerals innovation and technology hub in partnership with local university and college stakeholders. - Create new economic development opportunities for local and regional First Nations and Métis communities. - Demonstrate best-in-class environmental and sustainability process innovation and enable novel Canadian IP. - Create supply chain efficiencies by connecting lithium assets in the north with regional processing capacity, thus leading to a decreased life-cycle carbon footprint compared to producers who ship raw materials to processing facilities overseas. - Incorporate renewable energy integration, including a proposed solar energy installation, to further enhance the project's sustainability profile.

 Localizing the EV battery supply chain creates a multiplier effect of investment opportunities.
-In the United States, the passing of the Inflation Reduction Act (IRA) in August 2022 has spurred more than US\$70 billion worth of new investment announcements across the battery supply chain.
-These investments help stimulate local economic development by supporting surrounding industries, fostering spinoff entrepreneurship, and contributing to the development of industry clusters that improve productivity and growth.
+In the United States, the passing of the Inflation Reduction Act (IRA) in August 2022 spurred more than US\$70 billion worth of new investment announcements across the battery supply chain.
+These types of investments help stimulate local economic development by supporting surrounding industries, fostering spinoff entrepreneurship, and contributing to the development of industry clusters that improve productivity and growth.

-A study was completed in early June 2024 on an order of magnitude site infrastructure valuation (the "Site Valuation Report") prepared by AFRY Canada for the site of Avalon's proposed lithium processing facility in Thunder Bay, Ontario.
+A study was completed in early June 2024 on an order of magnitude site infrastructure valuation (the "Site Valuation Report") for the Thunder Bay property.
 The report highlights that the replacement cost of the infrastructure at Avalon's Thunder Bay site, factoring in its current condition, is estimated to be \$46 million.
 In addition, the land value is estimated at between \$11 to \$16 million, which brings the total estimate of the site value to be between \$57 to \$62 million.
 The findings highlight the value proposition inherent in Avalon's Thunder Bay site including existing buildings, underground services, electrical services, rail spurs and a deep-water port.

-A preliminary economic assessment study (the "PEA") has been completed on the planned lithium hydroxide conversion facility on Avalon's Thunder Bay site.
-Avalon engaged DRA Americans Inc., a 100% owned subsidiary of DRA Global to lead the study and featured the environmentally friendly Metso lithium conversion technology.
+A preliminary economic assessment study (the "PEA") has been completed on the planned lithium hydroxide conversion facility at Avalon's Thunder Bay site.
+Avalon engaged DRA Americans Inc., a 100% owned subsidiary of DRA Global to lead the study and which featured the environmentally friendly Metso lithium conversion technology.
 The PEA also included the full infrastructure layout with lithium concentrate reagent receiving and storage, processing, and site infrastructure as well as shipping/handling of product and a means to remove the byproduct off site.
 As well, a preliminary environmental permitting pathway and timeline was outlined within the study.
 The financial economics of the project was assessed, and the results were positive with an after-tax net present value ("NPV") at 8% discount rate of \$4.1 billion over a 30-year processing life and an after-tax internal rate of return ("IRR") of 48%.